How long do you need to keep your documents? Legal requirements for document retention in the UK

 employee locating files in storage box

 In any business, document retention can be a challenge.
-Knowing which documents to keep and for how long can be particularly difficult as there are various time frames for different types of record.
+Knowing which documents to keep and for how long is often difficult because different types of records have different time frames.

-As there are legal requirements for document retention in the UK, overcoming these challenges and staying on top of the amount of data and number of documents being produced is a must.
-A document retention policy can help you to do this.
-But what should it include?
+In the UK, there are legal requirements for document retention.
+This makes it critical for businesses to stay on top of the volume of data and records being created.
+A clear document retention policy can help manage this, but what should it include?

-Each department within a company is required to keep different records over varying periods of time.
-This means that companies need to have several document retention policies that relate to specific departments.
-In the UK, you need to remember that HMRC (HM Revenues & Customs) will penalise companies that don’t retain relevant records for the specific required time.
+Each department within a company is required to keep certain records over varying periods of time.
+As a result, businesses often need more than one retention policy to cover different departments.
+It’s also important to remember that HMRC can penalise companies that fail to keep the required time period.

-Below, we have examined some of the records you may need to keep.
-This list is not exhaustive, so make sure you refer to the government guidance about developing your own document retention policy.
+Below, we outline some of the records you may need to keep.
+This list is not exhaustive, so always check the latest government guidance when developing your own document retention policy.

 Accounting document retention policy

-As a general rule of thumb, tax returns, financial statements and accounting records should be retained for a minimum of six years.
-This six-year period should start from the end of the last company financial year that the record relates to.
-However, this timescale could vary depending on the type of tax that is paid and the industry your business is in.
+As a general rule, tax returns, financial statements, and accounting records should be retained for a minimum of six years.
+This six year period begins at the end of the last company financial year that the record relates to.
+However, the exact timescale may vary depending on the type of tax paid and the industry your business operates in.

-Your accounting document retention policy should also take into account that some records may need to be kept for longer than six years.
+Your accounting document retention policy should also recognise that some records may need to be kept for longer than six years.
+This applies if:

 HR document retention periods in the UK

-HR documents can contain a huge variety of data, from the number of hours worked by employees to their absence records and pay.
-Your HR document archiving may also include accident books, furlough records and payroll.
+HR documents can cover a wide range of information, from employees’ working hours and absence records to pay details.
+They may also include accident books, furlough records, and payroll.

-In general, HR records (except salary and pay details) are kept for a minimum of three years.
-However, because payroll, for instance, needs to be kept for at least six years, you may want to make it a general policy for all of your HR records.
-If you are unsure, it’s best to consult the government guidance.
+In general, HR records (other than salary and pay details) should be kept for at least three years.
+However, payroll records must be retained for a minimum of six years.
+For simplicity, many businesses choose to apply the six-year period as a general rule for all HR records.
+If you are unsure, it’s best to refer to the latest government guidance.

 Company record retention

-General company documentation can include contracts and business agreements, which need to be kept for a minimum of six years.
-You will also need to keep your physical business insurance documents and any relevant certificates for at least seven years after the policy has finished.
+General company documentation, such as contracts and business agreements, should be retained for at least six years.
+You must also keep physical business insurance documents and any relevant certificates for at least seven years after the policy has finished.

-If you are a limited company, you will also need to retain other important company records.
+If you are a limited company, you are required to keep additional key records.
+These include:

 GDPR data retention

-Since the introduction of the General Data Protection Regulation in May 2018, it has become even more imperative to maintain a document archive of items such as accident logs and maternity and paternity records.
-The Information Commissioner’s Office (ICO), the GDPR regulator, provides guidance as to what records need to be retained in order to comply with GDPR.
+Since the introduction of the General Data Protection Regulation in May 2018, it has become even more imperative to maintain a document archive of items such as accident logs and Since the introduction of the General Data Protection Regulation (GDPR) in May 2018, it has become even more imperative to maintain archives of certain records, such as accident logs and maternity or paternity records.
+The Information Commissioner’s Office (ICO), the UK regulator for GDPR, provides guidance on how long these records should be kept.

 A suitable filing system

-Today, many of these records can be stored digitally.
-However, there are some documents, such as those with a notary seal or an original signature, which need to be retained as physical copies.
+Today, many records can be stored digitally.
+However, some documents, such as those with a notary seal or an original signature, must be retained in physical form.
 Check with your accountant or lawyer if you are unsure.

-Establishing a document retention policy for each department will enable your business to monitor and analyse your document archive, thereby reducing administration, legal risks and costs as well as ensuring compliance with regulatory bodies.
+Establishing a document retention policy for each department will enable your business to monitor and manage its archive effectively.
+This reduces administration, legal risks, and costs while ensuring compliance with regulatory requirements.

 Using a records storage facility

 Many businesses partner with a dedicated records storage facility, such as Archive-Vault, for professional support.
-We will quickly get to grips with the nature of your business and will be able to assist in the categorisation and management of your document archive.
+We take the time to understand the nature of your business and can assist with the categorisation and management of your document archive.
+Your records remain protected throughout their retention lifecycle and are securely destroyed when the time comes.

-At Archive-Vault, we understand the importance of business document retention, helping businesses to not only meet their legal and regulatory obligations, but also securely organise, categorise, store and retrieve information at the right time, for the right people, in the right place.
-We specialise in making the process of document archiving simple, seamless and stress free.
+At Archive-Vault, we recognise how important document retention is for every business.
+We help you meet legal and regulatory obligations while ensuring documents are securely organised, stored, and retrieved at the right time, by the right people, in the right place.
+Our service is designed to make the process of document archiving simple, seamless, and stress free.

 If you would like to talk to us about your document retention needs, please get in touch.
 You can call us on 01603 720722 or email info@archive-vault.co.uk.